gryphonshafer/Daemon-Device/README.md

 ### daemon

-One of the most important parameter, and it is required, is the "daemon" parameter, which contains a hashref of parameters that are passed as-is to [Daemon::Control](https://metacpan.org/pod/Daemon::Control).
-(It is almost a certainty you'll want to read the [Daemon::Control](https://metacpan.org/pod/Daemon::Control) documentation to understand the details of these parameters.)
+One of the most important parameters is the "daemon" parameter.
+It's required, and it must contain a hashref of parameters that are passed as-is to [Daemon::Control](https://metacpan.org/pod/Daemon::Control).
+(It is almost a certainty you'll want to read the [Daemon::Control](https://metacpan.org/pod/Daemon::Control) documentation to understand the details of the parameters that go in this hashref.)

 ### spawn

-This is the number of child processes that should be spawned off the parent process initially.
+This is an integer and represents the number of child processes that should be spawned off the parent process initially.
 The number of child processes can be changed during runtime by calling `adjust_spawn()`.
 During runtime, you can also send INT or TERM signals to the children to kill them off.
 However, ensure the "replace\_children" parameter is set to false or else the parent will spawn new children to replace the dead ones.

 If "spawn" is not defined, the default of 1 child will be assumed.